MusicDin/kubitect/docs/user-guide/configuration/cluster-node-template.md

       source: https://cloud-images.ubuntu.com/focal/current/focal-server-cloudimg-amd64.img
 ```

-#### Primary OS network interface
+#### Network interface

 :material-tag-arrow-up-outline: [v2.1.0][tag 2.1.0]

-When a virtual machine is created, the network interface names are evaluated deterministically.
-Therefore, Kubitect should use the correct network interface names for all available presets.
+Generally, this setting does not have to be set, as Kubitect will correctly evaluate the network interface name to be used on each virtual machine.

-However, if you want to instruct Kubitect to use a specific network interface as primary, set its name as the value of the `os.networkInterface` property.
+If you want to instruct Kubitect to use a specific network interface on the virtual machine, you can set its name using the `os.networkInterface` property.

 ```yaml
 cluster: